-- Step 1: Teacher/Coach registration at www.exploravision.org - Step 2: Register your team - Step 3: Teams begin working on their projects (e.g. brainstorm topics, research, etc.) - Step 4: Upload and enter projects - Notes: - Teams are strongly encouraged to enter their project online - A teacher may register as many teams as he/she wishes - Each team is automatically assigned a project ID number upon registration - Your team's assigned project number must appear on each page of your project file if mailing to ensure no pages are lost.
-If submitting online, you do not need to add the project ID number - Project must be submitted online or received at NSTA by 11:59 pm EST on February 10, 2020 to be considered
+- Step 1: Teacher/Coach registration at www.exploravision.org - Step 2: Register your team - Step 3: Teams begin working on their projects (e.g. brainstorm topics, research, etc.) - Step 4: Upload and enter projects - Notes: - Team project are entered online - A teacher may register as many teams as he/she wishes - Each team is automatically assigned a project ID number upon registration - Project must be submitted online or received at NSTA by 11:59 pm EST on February 8, 2021 to be considered